 No Impact.
 The project will not conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project adopted for the purpose of avoiding or mitigating an environmental effect.
 The project is consistent with all applicable land use policies and regulations of the County Code, County Wide Plan, and the plans, policies, laws and regulations of responsible agencies.
-The project complies with all hazard protection, resource preservation and land use modifying Overlay District regulations a) Result in the loss of availability of a known mineral resource that will be of value to the \bowtie b) region and the residents of the state?
+The project complies with all hazard protection, resource preservation and land use modifying Overlay District regulations

+Issues Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant No Impact XII.
+MINERAL RESOURCES - Would the project: a) Result in the loss of availability of a known mineral resource that will be of value to the region and the residents of the state?

 Result in the loss of availability of a locally important mineral resource recovery site delineated on a local County Wide Plan, specific plan or other land use plan?